in your business seem

 “Excellent communication skills.”
 Crack the code for this elusive job requirement and stand out among your peers.
 Learn new ways to organize your thoughts so your business messages are clearer and simply more effective.

 Your teachers meant well, but bombarding that younger you with terms like “past participle” and “conjunctive adverbs” most likely distracted you from real learning.
 Now that you’re older, it’s time for some shortcuts and useful tips.

 Business is a game of back-and-forth, and poor communication habits can take the ball out of play.
 Learn to communicate in ways that keep the ball moving from one court to another and toward a clearly understood finish.

-LEARN the nine stages
+LEARN the 10 TOUCHPOINTS

-of business communications.
+of ALL BUSINESS communications.

 How much productivity is lost

-from poor communications?
+from poor communication?

 To the degree that communication fails, productivity fails.

 Studies everywhere (go ahead and Google it) prove what you already know: poor communication wastes time and creates problems.
 That’s unproductive and costs your company money.
 That’s also why training (or one-on-one coaching) that builds communication skills specifically around business processes is a good investment.